open-ephys/onix1-bonsai-docs/articles/hubs/onix1-breakout/analog-io.md

 sourceOperator: BreakoutAnalogOutput
 dataFrame: BreakoutAnalogInputDataFrame
 configureOperator: ConfigureBreakoutBoard
-graphDescription: This graph computes a 1Hz sawtooth pattern and outputs it from the analog output port.
-It is also generates analog input data, selects specific members from the analog input data frame, and writes those members to two separate files.
-Though this graph comprises of two smaller discrete graphs, they are combined on this page because the easiest way to demonstrate the analog input is to read back analog output data.
-source: true
 ---

 <!--
 - use code tags where classes are hyperlinked?
 - reverse the order of analog output and analog input in the quick-start and on the excerpt -->

+This graph computes a 1Hz sawtooth pattern and outputs it from the analog output port.
+It is also generates analog input data, selects `Clock` and `AnalogData` members from the analog input data frame, and writes those members to various files.
+Though this graph comprises of two smaller discrete graphs, they are combined on this page because the easiest way to demonstrate the analog input is to read back analog output data.

 ### Analog output